 The Applicant will be utilizing any Track and Trace program the County seeks to implement, abiding by all appropriate record keeping practices.

 4.0 Security Measures

 The access to the parcel is gated and locked.
 There are game cameras placed over the gate, buildings and cultivation areas.
+The parcel also has cell service should emergency personnel need to be reached.

 APPROVED